 You’ll want this stuff any time you come into contact with food borne contaminants in raw produce, tap water, or melted ice.

 It’s also great if you eat or drink too much and have an upset stomach because it traps gas and toxins and moves them rapidly out of your system.

 They’re useful to have if you have a sensitive stomach, often feel carsick, or have a hard time eating airplane food.

 Peeps say it even helps with jet lag and promotes anti-aging.
-A bottle is ~$7, so I always have some on hand and throw a few in with my other supplements when I travel.
+A bottle is usually under $10, so I always have some on hand and throw a few in with my other supplements when I travel.